VUnited Scholars Program

 The program involves two years of classroom instruction, internships, group and individual advising, mentoring, and support.
 Each semester typically consists of four academic class days and one day that is an internship.

 Students will reside in a campus residence hall.
 As full time Villanova students, they will have access to the same extensive facilities for dining, recreation, study, and worship as do traditional Villanova students.

 The VUnited Scholars program promotes the advancement of skills and knowledge in the following areas: Academics; Career Development; Independent Living; and Community Participation.
-The academic components include the opportunity to enroll in traditional Villanova undergraduate courses as well as VUnited Seminar courses focused on a variety of topics such as: Adjusting to College, Spirituality, and Personal Finance and Money Management.
+The academic components include the opportunity to enroll in specialized VUnited Scholars Seminar courses detailed below.

 Support and Mentorship